tinkercademy-bootcamp/chat-project-manogyasingh/exercise-1/README.md

 ## Introduction to Memory Management
 - What is happening in line 26 of `tcp-echo-client.cc`?
   `if (inet_pton(AF_INET, kServerAddress.c_str(), &address.sin_addr) <= 0) {`
+   - pton (presentation to numeric) function is converting the ip address of the server to a numeric format. if it fails and returns -1, we can trigger an exit
 - What is happening in line 31 of `tcp-echo-client.cc`?
   `if (connect(my_sock, (sockaddr *)&address, sizeof(address)) < 0) {`
+  - connects to the server using sys/socket. if it fails  it returns -1
 - What is the difference between a pointer and a reference?

 |Pointer|Reference|